 Guidelines: Submit electronically as a PDF which contains a letter of application, attachments and letter of endorsement.
 The document should not exceed six pages total and should include:

-Award Presentation: The award will be made in December 2014 in Washington, DC at the Annual Meeting.
+Award Presentation: The award will be made in December 2015 in Seattle, Washington at the Annual Meeting.

 Deadline: An application must be postmarked on or before September 11, 2015.
 Send Applications to email@example.com.